akhilnalliboina/Weather_App/README.md

 This project was built on React js, HTML, CSS, Bootstrap.
-This is website to get weather based on the city name.
+This is an website to get weather details based on the city name.